切换至 "中华医学电子期刊资源库"

 引用本文:

 Siping Hu, Xingyu Xiong, Hang Xu, Lu Yang.
-The mechanisms of senescence-associated secretory phenotype factors in the occurrence and progression of prostate cancer[J].
+The mechanisms of senescence-associated secretory phenotype factors in the occurrence and progression of prostate cancer[J/OL].
 Chinese Journal of Endourology(Electronic Edition), 2024, 18(05): 425-434.

 细胞衰老可由应激损伤或生理过程引发,衰老相关分泌表型(SASP)是细胞衰老的重要表现形式。前列腺癌和正常前列腺的SASP因子包括白介素(IL-1、IL-6)、趋化因子(CXCL-8、GRO-a)、基质金属蛋白酶(MMP)家族、TNF-α、细胞间黏附分子-1(ICAM-1)等。P53、IL-1α、KDM4、ATM/HIF1α、ATM /TRAF6、MTORC1均调控了SASP。内分泌治疗、放疗、化疗均可诱导细胞衰老并发生SASP。SASP因子在前列腺癌细胞中的作用目前仍不完全清楚,尽管许多研究显示SASP因子在前列腺癌细胞存活、生长增殖、血管生成、转移、疾病进展、治疗抵抗等方面发挥了重要作用,但现有结果仍有不一致的地方,SASP因子在免疫反应上也同时具有抑制和促进的作用。并且SASP因子在其他恶性肿瘤中显示出了潜在的抑制肿瘤作用。此外,诱导前列腺癌细胞衰老是潜在的抗癌策略,多种分子均可通过诱导前列腺癌细胞衰老发挥肿瘤抑制作用,但研究显示,SASP因子诱导了前列腺正常上皮细胞系(PNT2)永生化前列腺细胞衰老,但未诱导前列腺癌细胞衰老。鉴于SASP因子在前列腺癌中的作用尚不完全清楚,并且现有的SASP因子靶向治疗临床研究仍然不足,未来应进一步加强SASP因子相关研究。